jadolg/klum/README.md

    --server value                The external server field to put in the Kubeconfigs (default: "https://localhost:6443") [$SERVER_NAME]
    --ca value                    The value of the CA data to put in the Kubeconfig [$CA] --default-cluster-role value  Default cluster-role to assign to users with no roles (default: "cluster-admin") [$DEFAULT_CLUSTER_ROLE]
+   --github-token value          The token used to push kubeconfigs to GitHub if you need this feature [$GITHUB_TOKEN] --github-url value            The GitHub URL if you are using GitHub enterprise [$GITHUB_URL]
 ```

 ## Building